Hermione Hammond

 She supported herself by winning prizes and doing odd jobs.
 One such job was the altarpiece in the ecumenical chapel of Heriot-Watt University, Edinburgh, another was the altarpiece at Marlborough House School, Tenterden.
-After winning the competition to decorate the ceiling of the new Senate House of London University in 1937 she gained a Rome Scholarship in 1938, but her studies there were cut short by the outbreak of war.
+After winning the competition to decorate the ceiling of the new Senate House of London University in 1937 she gained a Rome Scholarship (to The British School at Rome) in 1938, but her studies there were cut short by the outbreak of war.
 With an added sense of urgency, she absorbed all she could of the Italian Renaissance in Rome, Florence, Arezzo and Ravenna.
 Hammond left Mussolini's Italy for England via Switzerland.

 Hammond's best friend was Neville Chamberlain's daughter, Dorothy; she visited Chequers on several occasions.

 In 1949 resumed her professional career which continued until the 1990s.
 She died, aged 94, in 2005.